An Information-Theoretic Approach to Joint Sensing and Communication: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-The following Section \ref{section:singlRx} describes the model, formulates the joint sensing and communication problem in a single-receiver channel, and provides the corresponding capacity-distortion-cost tradeoff.
+The following Section \ref{section:singlRx} formulates the joint sensing and communication problem in a single-receiver channel and provides the corresponding capacity-distortion-cost tradeoff.
 Section \ref{section:physBC} extends the obtained results to two-user broadcast channels.
 Finally, Section \ref{section:conclusion} concludes the paper.